eugeniosegala/easy_background/README.md

 An extremely lightwell, easy and clear SlideShow Background dev in Vanilla JS.

-This script can be used as a digital advertising spot.
-Images pass on the screen at defined intervals.
+This script can be used as a digital advertising spot (images pass on the screen at defined intervals).

 <strong>Guide:</strong>